Lynx have Plan A and Plan B for WNBA free agency: Chase top stars or be more patient

 This is both by necessity and desire.
-Center Sylvia Fowles, the last vestige of the championship era, has retired.
-The Lynx only have five players under contract for the 2023 season.
-And then there is president of basketball operations and coach Cheryl Reeve's desire to build a team around Napheesa Collier and build a team that will work hard.
+Center Sylvia Fowles, the last vestige of the championship era, retired.
+The Lynx have only five players under contract for the 2023 season.
+And then there is President of Basketball Operations and coach Cheryl Reeve's desire to build a team around Napheesa Collier and build a team that will work hard.

 Saturday is when WNBA teams can begin to negotiate with unrestricted and restricted free agents.
-Reeve is in Europe at the moment, doing just that with players who are on overseas team.
+Reeve is in Europe at the moment, doing just that with players who are on overseas teams.

 Let the work begin.

 The Lynx enter free agency almost $540,000 under the 2023 salary cap of $1,420,500.
 That gives them some room.
 There might be more if a player or two currently under contract leaves, and that's a possibility.
 Collier, Kayla McBride, Aerial Powers, Natalie Achonwa and Jessica Shepard are under contract.
-Achonwa is expecting in late April, and her availability for the season is in question.
+Achonwa is expecting in late April, and her availability for the season, which begins May 19, is in question.

 Unlike last year, the league now has a maternity exception to the salary cap that allows for a team to add a player at the veteran or rookie minimum if a player cannot play; the team did not have this option last season with Collier.

-The goal is to build a team around Collier, which means one less chained to a traditional in-the-post center.
+The goal is to build around Collier, which means a team less chained to a traditional in-the-post center.

 If that doesn't work out, Plan B: "Then you find yourself in a place where you want to be a little more patient, and you look at a process.''